binarlyhq/binarly-query/README.md

 ![Exact Search](./images/search_exact.jpg)

-__Best practice: try to use normal searches to reduce the number of matching files and, optionally,at the end use `exact` search to validate the results__
+__Best practice__: try to use normal searches to reduce the number of matching files and, optionally,at the end use `exact` search to validate the results

 # IOC Generation
 __Binarly__ provides an API to automatically generate [YARA](https://plusvic.github.io/yara/) rules that cover a specified set of files.
 The algorithm for selecting signature patterns has access to the entire universe of data indexed by the search engine, enabling it to identify the best signature candidate for a given file.